 Oracle9i supports external procedures that enable developers to call Third Generation Language (3GL) functions from server-based object type methods and stored procedures.
 External procedures are invoked exactly like standard PL/SQL stored procedures.
-However, unlike standard PL/SQL procedures where the body of the procedure is written in PL/SQL and stored in the database, external procedures are C functions that reside within a DLL.
-You can invoke Oracle COM Automation Feature APIs in the same manner as if you are calling a standard PL/SQL stored procedure or function.
+However, unlike standard PL/SQL procedures where the body of the procedure is written in PL/SQL and stored in the database, external procedures are functions in the C programming language that reside within a DLL.
+You can invoke Oracle COM Automation Feature APIs in the same manner in which you call a standard PL/SQL stored procedure or function.